CAEN Policies

 Adhering to Software Licensing Agreements

-The use of software available through CAEN is controlled by licensing and other agreements entered into by the University and various authors, publishers and vendors.
-Many of these agreements include terms that prohibit the copying, redistribution, commercial use, or other specified actions.
+The use of software available through CAEN is controlled by licensing and other agreements entered into by the university and various authors, publishers and vendors.
+Many of these agreements include terms that prohibit copying, redistribution, commercial use, or other specified actions.
 It is the responsibility of every U-M user to protect the security and maintain the confidentiality of licensed software, and to refrain from disclosing licensed software or documentation, or any information regarding licensed software, to any other third party.
-These policies are in place ensure that the University is in compliance with software vendor licenses as outlined in the U-M Standard Practice Guide Policy 601.03-3: Software Procurement and Licensing Compliance.
+These policies are in place to ensure that the university is in compliance with software vendor licenses as outlined in the U-M Standard Practice Guide Policy 601.03-3: Software Procurement and Licensing Compliance.

 Computer Lab Policies